Hyvä kysymys – online service and accessibility

 Attention has been paid to the accessibility of the Hyvä kysymys online service in the tendering, design and implementation phases.
 The website is constantly being developed in an effort to achieve and maintain the WCAG 2.1 criteria A and AA required by Finnish legislation.
 Read more about the WCAG 2.1 criteria on the website of World Wide Web Consortium W3C and the Regional State Administrative Agency of Southern Finland (in Finnish).

-The accessibility policy for Hyvä kysymys online service was prepared on 13 March 2019 and was updated on 11 November 2019 and 24 August 2020.
+The accessibility policy for Hyvä kysymys online service was prepared on 13 March 2019 and was updated on 11 November 2019, 24 August 2020 and 15 March 2021.
 The information in the accessibility policy is based on Annanpura Oy’s accessibility testing report for the beta version of the online service (17 December 2018), automatic audit reports from the current production version of the site with the Siteimprove’s accessibility tool, and the technical implementer Geniem Oy’s improvement reports.
 You can read more about accessibility testing and monitoring at the end of this policy.

 Hyvä kysymys – online service accessibility status